TITLE 68: PROFESSIONS AND OCCUPATIONS

 d) Enrollment and Participation

-1) For renewals on or after July 1, 2012, satisfactory completion of a peer review is required as a condition for renewal of a license for each firm or sole practitioner who provides services requiring a license under Section 8 of the Act.
+1) For renewals on or after July 1, 2012, satisfactory completion of a peer review is required as a condition for renewal of a license for each CPA firm or sole practitioner who performs accountancy activities outlined in Section 8.05(a)(1) of the Act.
 For purposes of this Section, satisfactory completion shall be defined as follows:

-3) The Division may accept extensions granted by the Peer Review Administrator to complete a review, provided the Division is notified by the firm or sole practitioner within 20 days after the date that an extension is granted.
+3) The Division, in its discretion, may accept extensions granted by the Peer Review Administrator to complete a review.
 Extensions exceeding 3 months beyond the original due date established by the Peer Review Administrator must be approved by the Division and only for reasonable cause.
 Reasonable cause shall be determined on an individual basis by the Division and be defined as an inability to fulfill the peer review requirements during the applicable prerenewal period due to:

-C) undue hardship (prolonged hospitalization, family illness, firm dissolution or reorganization); or
+C) Undue hardship (including, but not limited to, prolonged hospitalization, family illness, CPA firm dissolution or reorganization); or

-4) A firm or sole practitioner may choose from among the list of Qualified Peer Review Administrators in subsection (c) to administer its peer review; but must comply with all requirements of the Peer Review Administrator with which it is enrolled.
+4) A CPA firm or sole practitioner may choose from among the list of Qualified Peer Review Administrators in subsection (c) to administer its peer review; but must comply with all requirements of the Peer Review Administrator in which it is enrolled.

-5) A firm or sole practitioner choosing to change to another Peer Review Administrator may do so provided that the firm or sole practitioner authorizes the previous Peer Review Administrator to communicate to the succeeding Peer Review Administrator any outstanding corrective actions related to the firm's or sole practitioner's most recent review.
-Any outstanding actions must be cleared and the peer review satisfactorily completed in accordance with subsections (d)(1)(A) and (B) prior to transfer between Peer Review Administrators.
+5) A CPA firm or sole practitioner choosing to change to another Peer Review Administrator may do so provided that the CPA firm or sole practitioner authorizes the previous Peer Review Administrator to communicate to the succeeding Peer Review Administrator any outstanding corrective actions related to the CPA firm's or sole practitioner's most recent review.
+Any outstanding actions must be corrected and the peer review satisfactorily completed in accordance with subsections (d)(1)(A) and (B) prior to transfer between Peer Review Administrators.

 e) Effect of Successive Substandard Reviews

-4) The Division in its discretion may require any firm or sole practitioner that has received a report with a peer review rating of pass with deficiencies or fail to be subject to remedial action as determined by the Division.
+7) The Division, in its discretion, may require any CPA firm or sole practitioner that has received a report with a peer review rating of pass with deficiencies or fail to be subject to remedial action as determined by the Division.

-1) Peer Review Report Committee members are subject to the qualifications and have the responsibilities outlined in the AICPA Standards for Performing and Reporting on Peer Reviews and related guidance.
+1) PRRC members are subject to the qualifications and have the responsibilities outlined in the AICPA Standards for Performing and Reporting on Peer Reviews and related guidance.

 2) Each PRRC member must comply with the confidentiality requirements of Section 16(f)(2) of the Act.
 The Peer Review Administrator may annually require its PRRC members to sign a statement acknowledging their appointments and the responsibilities and obligations of their appointments.

-g) Division Access to Results of Firm's or Sole Practitioner's Peer Reviews
+g) Division Access to Results of CPA Firm's or Sole Practitioner's Peer Reviews

-D) letter signed by the reviewed firm accepting the peer review documents with the understanding that the firm agrees to take certain actions, if applicable;
+D) Letter signed by the reviewed CPA firm accepting the peer review documents with the understanding that the CPA firm agrees to take certain actions, if applicable; and

-E) letter notifying the reviewed firm that certain required actions have been completed, if applicable.
+E) Letter notifying the reviewed CPA firm that certain required actions have been completed, if applicable.